Province of Reggio Emilia

-It has an area of around 2292 km2 and, As of June 2023, has a population of 531,942.
-There are 42 comuni (singular: comune) in the province.
-Rolo, the smallest commune in the province by area, is the commune farthest to the East.
-Ventasso is the commune farthest to the West.
-The border towns of the Province are Ventasso, which is the smallest commune by population, to the south and Luzzara in the north.
-Luzzara is the second largest commune in Emilia-Romagna and has the highest number of foreign nationals in the region.
+It has an area of around 2292 km2 and, As of June 2023, has a population of 525,366.
+There are 42 comuni in the province.
+Rolo, the smallest comune in the province by area, is the comune farthest to the East.
+Ventasso is the comune farthest to the West.
+The border towns of the province are Ventasso, which is the smallest comune by population, to the south and Luzzara in the north.
+Luzzara is the second largest comune in Emilia-Romagna and has the highest number of foreign nationals in the region.

 The province is home to the historical Canossa Castle, property of the countess Matilde; it is where the Walk to Canossa of Henry IV occurred.
 Representatives of the free municipalities of Reggio, Modena, Bologna and Ferrara met in Reggio Emilia's Sala del Tricolore in 1797 to proclaim the Repubblica Cispadana, adopting the three colour green-white-red flag to represent their newly formed Republic; it was later adopted in 1848 as the national flag.